-As at June 30, 2018, Ownership Holdings Limited ('OHL'), a Cayman Islands company, has control of 51.2% of Investcorp Bank's Ordinary Shares directly and through CP Holdings Limited ('CPHL'), a Cayman Islands company.
-CPHL is controlled by OHL which, in turn, has SIPCO Limited ("SIPCO") as its largest shareholder.
-Strategic shareholders own the balance of CPHL and OHL.
-SIPCO, a subsidiary of SHL, is the entity through which employees own beneficial interests in the Bank's ordinary shares.

-As a result of the Bank's ownership structure, the directors of SIPCO, comprised of certain of the Bank's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 51.2% of the Bank's ordinary shares.
+As noted above, the Company is an indirect wholly-owned subsidiary of Investcorp Bank, which is controlled by Ownership Holdings Limited ("OHL"), through OHL's shareholding directly, and its shareholding indirectly through C.P.
+Holdings Limited ("CPHL"), and its largest shareholder SIPCO Limited ("SIPCO") through its direct ownership, of the issued ordinary shares of the Investcorp Bank.
+SIPCO, a subsidiary of SHL, is the entity through which Investcorp employees own beneficial interests in the ordinary shares of Investcorp Bank.
+As a result of the Investcorp Bank's ownership structure, the directors of SIPCO, comprised of certain of the Investcorp Bank's directors and senior executive officers who are also the directors of OHL's sole director, which is a Cayman Islands corporation, have the ability to control the voting of 51.2% of the Investcorp Bank's ordinary shares.